 So, I watched Love Island on election night.
 Thrilled by an exit poll, I changed the channel and sought out hung voting of a different kind.
 It was my first time, though like anyone I was familiar with the oeuvre.
 If you haven’t yet seen it with your eyes, please don’t expect an explanation here of what actually happens on Love Island.

 Love Island does not explain, it does not apologise or invite scrutiny.
-Love Island does not think, it simply is.
-Like Descartes, but with a very high nipple count.
 It’s best if you let it wash over you, with the subtitles on and Radiohead playing in the background.

 But for the uninitiated, here’s the skinny (in every way): TV producers have rounded up the 10 young people in the UK who have the least demonstrable body hair and left them in a Mediterranean/Asian fusion bar from 2009.
 It’s a competition.
 I think.
 I find it hard to focus while watching, but I’m aware things are going on that are very important that I need to understand because everyone is staring at each other a lot.
 It’s a bit like those scenes in Bond films where he’s been drugged and he’s only got 5 seconds to win at poker before he passes out.
 This is what watching Love Island is like.
 Obviously, I love it.
 I love the people on it, who are sweet and young and just trying to earn some money by potentially having sex on camera.
 I love Camilla, who delivers a blistering defence of feminism, and cries because Johnny doesn’t like it.
 Mate, we feel that.
 The competition appears to be about totally just being yourself, because everyone talks about that a lot.
 The only beds available are for two people to share, a feature which is described variously by Caroline Flack on the eviction shows as ‘saucy’, ‘frisky’ and ‘cheeky’, so that’s ok!
 That sounds like fun!
 Anyway, the contestants are contractually obligated to kiss each other at intervals and on balconies.
 This must be as abruptly as possible, while one person is mid-sentence.
 Unsettlingly, everyone is bald from the neck down, like traumatised budgies pecking at themselves in a mirror.
 All the women wear tight dresses with a lot of zips.
 Other stuff needs to happen, like having dinner, and crying.
 The winners get £50,000.
 And love.

 Anyway, it’s just like on The Apprentice but it’s totally way better because all the tasks are breaches of the Sexual Offences Act 2003.
-As Camilla put her hands through holes in a large wooden board to squeeze, identify and rate the body parts of Marcel on the other side, I squinted lustily at the cypress trees and olive groves beyond.
-Is that… Greece?
-Spain?
-I shift in my seat, excited now – was that a child friendly self-catering villa I could see shimmering in the distance, with full A/C and black out blinds?
-We need to book a holiday soon but every time I look at holidays with chalets I sort of lose the will to live and lie on the floor with my eyes shut thinking about owning a private island.
-Maybe I’ll just go here!
-I sip my tea and wait until Kem’s hairless buttocks are no longer obscuring my line of vision.
-Between the smooth expanses of glistening thigh muscle, in the distance I think I spot a fenced off splash pool.
+As Camilla puts her hands through holes in a large wooden board to squeeze, identify and rate the body parts of Marcel on the other side, I sip my tea and wait until Kem’s hairless buttocks are no longer obscuring my line of vision.

 I have a look at the how old the contestants are.
 Apart from a quivering and ancient 31 year old, who will presumably be killed and eaten by the group as an offering to the gods in order to retain their youth, everyone seems to be about 21.